ariga/atlas/doc/md/guides/migration-tools/golang-migrate.md

 ## TL;DR
-* [`golang-migrate`](https://github.com/golang-migrate/migrate) is a popular database migrations CLI and Go library that's widely used in the Go community.
+* [`golang-migrate`](https://github.com/golang-migrate/migrate) is a popular database migrations CLI tool and Go library that's widely used in the Go community.
 * [Atlas](https://atlasgo.io) is an open-source tool for inspecting, planning, verifying and executing schema changes to your database.
 * Developers using `golang-migrate` can use Atlas to automatically plan schema migrations